Jacksonville Aggravated Assault with a Firearm Lawyers

 help defend people against Aggravated Assault with a Firearm allegations

-Some of the most serious cases that our firm takes on is Aggravated Assault with a Firearm cases.
-The reason is that many people with no prior record find themselves facing a 3 or 20 year minimum mandatory sentence for what they believed was an act of self defense.
+Aggravated Assault with a Firearm is a very serious type of criminal case that our Jacksonville criminal defense office handles.
+The reason is that many people with no prior record find themselves facing lengthy sentences for what they believed was an act of self defense.
 Sometimes, when the State believes that there may be a viable self defense claim, they may offer probation or home detention with the threat of prison if you lose at trial.
-If you, or a loved one, are charged with Aggravated Assault with a Deadly Weapon, call the experienced criminal defense lawyers of SLG Law today to discuss your case.
+These cases present difficult decisions for anyone to make.
+If you, or a loved one, is charged with Aggravated Assault with a Deadly Weapon, call the experienced criminal defense lawyers of SLG Law today to discuss your case.

 If the circumstances were such as to ordinarily induce a well-founded fear in the mind of a reasonable person, then the victim may be found to have been in fear, and actual fear on the part of the actual victim need not be shown.

 By far, the most common defense to Aggravated Assault with a firearm is self defense.
 Typically, the person charged believed that they were defending themselves by pointing a gun and or discharging the gun to avoid being injured by the listed victim.
 Other defenses include a lack of or conflict in the evidence where witnesses or the listed victim may not be credible and their statements may contradict the other testimony or evidence.
 Law enforcement officers often fail to fully investigate self defense claims and therefore it is up to the criminal defense attorney to thoroughly investigate and develop a viable self defense claim.